-- 1. All CRFL license types (annual, 10-day, and lifetime) will eventually be sold via the online Internet sales option. - 2.
-Licensed agents will sell approximately 90% of all licenses sold in fiscal year 2003-04 at a \$2.00 per license transaction rate. - 3.
-The remaining 10% of licenses sold in fiscal year 2003-04 are estimated to be online sales at a \$0.81 per license transaction rate. - 4.
-Transaction costs for the last six months of FY 2003-04 are estimated to be 35% of the annual amount to align with typical license sales from January to June. - 5.
-All licenses sold in future fiscal years are estimated to be online sales at a \$0.81 per license transaction rate. - 6.
+- 1. All CRFL license types (annual, 10-day, and lifetime) will be sold via the online Internet sales option. - 2.
+Transaction costs for the last six months of FY 2004-05 are estimated to be 35% of the annual amount to align with typical license sales from January to June. - 3.
+All licenses sold are estimated to be online sales at a \$0.77 per license transaction rate. - 4.
 For the purposes of this analysis, the administrative officer and computer programmer positions are assumed to be effective August 1, 2003, to allow for program and system preparation.
-The remaining four positions are assumed to be effective September 1, 2003, or six months prior to the effective date of the licenses to allow for recruitment and training.
+The remaining three positions are assumed to be effective September 1, 2004, or six months prior to the effective date of the licenses to allow for recruitment and training.